alexadam/save-as-ebook/README.md

 3. Click on Keyboard shortcuts
 ```

+## Added in 1.4.2
+ - Added MIME type to the generated .epub file

 ## Added in 1.4.1
  - Remove unnecessary permissions
  - Detect image type if the URL doesn't have a file extension (jpg, gif, png)